AnnedeKoeijer/EPA1361_Final_Group4/README.md

 provided by the dike model.
 It uses different functions who each represent their own method of analysis to assess the impact of uncertainties on key performance indicators (KPIs), all methods come together in a final function.
 Each of them provides a certain results each saved in a corresponding directory, either in the form of a text file, csv file or png file.
-The defined KPI's are expected number of deaths, investment costs of building dikes, invest costs for the room for the river, expected annual damages and evacuation costs
+The defined KPIs are expected number of deaths, investment costs of building dikes, invest costs for the room for the river, expected annual damages and evacuation costs

 Two other files that are part of the model were used in the sensitivity analysis